nicholaschantcs/bot-slack/README.md

-# Slackbot

-This repo is a simple architecture to start a slackbot project using Recast.AI.
+# Start coding your bot with Slack

+This Starter Kit will help you start coding a bot connected to Slack.

 ## Requirements

-* Create an account on [Recast.AI](https://recast.ai/signup)
+* Create an account on Recast.AI
-* Create an account on [Slack](https://slack.com/)
+* Create an account on Slack
+* Set up your Recast.AI account

-## Get your Slack Bot Token
+## Set up a Bot

-* Log in to Slack and Create a team.
+* Log in to your Recast.AI account
-* Go to : https://yourteam.slack.com/services/new/bot (change "yourteam" with the actual name of your team)
-* Follow the bot creation process, you will then be able to see your token
+* Create your Bot
+* Create intents and fill them with some expressions
+* Build your tree on BotBuilder in the 'Build' tab

 ## Get your Recast Bot Token

-* Log in to your recast account
+* Log in to your Recast.AI account
-* Then on your profile, choose your Bot
+* Create your Bot
-* In the settings tab, is your precious request Token
+* Create intents and fill them with some expressions
+* Build your tree on BotBuilder in the 'Build' tab
+* In the tab menu, click on the the little screw
+* Here is the `request access token` you will need to configure your bot!

-## Launch your bot
+## Get your Slack bot Token

+* Go to https://YOUR_ORGANISATION.slack.com/services/new/bot (replace it with the name of your team)
+* Create a new bot and follow the procedure
+* That's it, you can now get the code located in the API Token field!

+## Launch the Bot

+#### Complete the config.js

 * Clone this Repository

 ```
-git clone git@github.com:RecastAI/bot-slack.git
+git clone A CHANGER
 ```

 * Fill the config.js with your Tokens

 ```
-var tokens =
+const config =
 {
-  slack: YOUR_SLACK_TOKEN,
-  botName: YOU_BOT_NAME,
-  recast: YOUR_RECAST_TOKEN
+	recast: {
+		token: 'RECAST TOKEN',
+		language: 'en',
+	},
+	slack: {
+		token: 'SLACK TOKEN',
+	}
+	port: 8080,
 }
 ```